X

 DAY 1: WHITEFISH + KALISPELL

 Begin your park-to-park Montana arts and culture tour in the quintessential mountain town of Whitefish.
-Explore community and railroad history and artifacts at the Stumptown Historical Society and Whitefish Museum before embarking on a Whitefish Historical Walking Tour, learning about the history and buildings of downtown Whitefish.
+Explore community and railroad history and artifacts at the Stumptown Historical Society and Whitefish Museum.
+Then, explore the town’s storied skiing legacy at the Ski Heritage Center and Ski Museum, where exhibits showcase the evolution of local ski culture, vintage gear and the history of Whitefish Mountain Resort.
+It's a must-visit for winter sports enthusiasts and anyone curious about the roots of recreation in the region.

 Overnight in Kalispell at the historic Kalispell Grand Hotel.